For more details on Methodology click here. For more details on terminology click here.

 But we need to put this into context.
 What does the forecast mean in terms of reaching the funding that is required for the sector (also known as the funding requirement)?
 The total funding requirement globally is determined by how much is needed in each context.
 If you hover over the donut below you’ll be able to see the chances of reaching 25%, 50%, 75%, and 100% of the funding that is required.

-As the donut shows, we think that it’s highly unlikely that the CCCM sector will receive 25% of the funding that is required, and only a remote chance of receiving 50% of the funding requirement.
-As a reference point, the CCCM received only 17% of the funding required last year.
+As the donut shows, we think that it’s unlikely that the CCCM sector will receive 25% of the funding that is required, and only a remote chance of receiving 50% of the funding requirement.
+As a reference point, the CCCM received only 23% of the funding required last year.

-The amount of funding required for Camp Coordination and Camp Management has increased year-on-year since 2017, and now stands at $450m.
-Compare that to 2017 when the funding required was around $104m.
+The amount of funding required for Camp Coordination and Camp Management has increased across the period analysed and now stands at a record $452m.
+Compare that to 2018 when the funding required was around $161m.
 Yet, even with increasing requirements, the funding recorded for CCCM interventions has remained relatively stable.

-What this means is that there is an increasing funding gap for CCCM year-on-year.
-A funding gap of $64m in 2017 has ballooned to a funding gap of $322m in 2022.
+What this means is that there has been an increasing funding gap for CCCM year-on-year, peaking at a funding gap of $367m in 2023, before falling slightly to $307m in 2024.

 We’ve come up with a way of looking at whether funding required is increasing faster than the funding received.
 In this story, we’ve defined a real humanitarian recession as an increasing funding gap for two consecutive years.
 CCCM has experienced a closing funding gap in the past year.

-We think it’s almost certain there will be real growth (closing the funding gap) this year, and there’s only a remote chance that the sector will continue its real recession (continuing the growing funding gap trend).
+We think there’s a 50-50 chance there will be real growth (closing the funding gap) versus a real recession (continuing the growing funding gap trend) in 2025.

-CCCM is set to be ranked as the second least funded sector in 2023, just behind Agriculture.
+CCCM is set to be ranked as the second least funded sector in 2025, just ahead of Emergency Telecommunications.
 It should also be said that there are other sectors which are not included here as we are not making forecasts for them.
 These include Agriculture, and Housing Land and Property.

 Methodology